OISF/suricata/doc/userguide/rules/flow-keywords.rst

 flowbits: isset, name
   Can be used in the rule to make sure it generates an alert when the rule matches and the condition is set in the flow.
-flowbits: toggle, name
-  Reverses the present setting.
-So for example if a condition is set, it will be unset and vice-versa.
 flowbits: unset, name
   Can be used to unset the condition in the flow.
 flowbits: isnotset, name